-Summer is in full swing, and July is about chasing the sunshine.
+With summer in full swing, July is about chasing the sunshine.
 There are long evenings to enjoy, that new bikini to be flaunted, and hours and hours of sun to be soaked up.
 Whether you’re after a Savannah adventure, beachy paradise, quiet coastal towns or back-to-back summer parties, we have some great options for you to consider for your midsummer break.

 Best for a UK Break